DLA British Curriculum subjects: Maths, Science, Economics

 Students who wish to further their studies for employment, promotion or job opportunity purposes, whether it be a diploma or degree will require a National Senior Certificate, with exemption.

-Before you decide on your Cambridge subject choices it is imperative that you contact the tertiary faculty where you will be studying your diploma/degree, to determine the subjects and grades they require for the particular diploma/degree you wish to study.
+Before you decide on your subject choices it is imperative that you contact the tertiary faculty where you will be studying your diploma/degree, to determine the subjects and grades they require for the particular diploma/degree you wish to study.

 Each institution and faculty have differing requirements, but as a general rule you will require the following: